Photo: Jametlene Reskp / Unsplash

 Contributor James Ross is a travel writer and columnist, and author of the books Cottage Daze and Still in a Daze at the Cottage.
 He lives in Muskoka, Ontario, Canada.

-Travel expert Kim Kerr is a frequent visitor to the Florida Keys and shares this list of the best luxury resorts in Key Largo to help you plan
+Travel writer and lifestyles expert Kim Kerr shares this list of the best luxury adults-only resorts in Florida

 Travel writer Jamie Ross visits Florida’s Northern Panhandle and discovers the best fun things to do in Pensacola